coltonsr77/My-Discord-Bots-Website/README.md

 This website is for my Discord bots.

-Im Still Trying to Work on This Website.
+I'm Still Trying to Work on This Website.

-It Should be Done but Who Knows We Might have More Stuff to Add.
+It Should be Done, but Who Knows?
+We might have More Stuff to add.

-Im Taking a Break from Some of my Projects for now.
+I'm taking a Break from some of my Projects for now.

-UPDATE:PLEASE use the New Website: https://coltonsr77.pages.dev
+UPDATE: PLEASE use the New Website: https://coltonsr77.pages.dev